An analytic viewpoint on the Hasse principle: Introduction

-We start by showing there exists a non-empty subset $U \subsetneq \mathscr{C}_s$ such that if $X$ has a proper model over $\mathscr{C}$ which is smooth over $U$, then (\ref{rel1}) and (\ref{rel2}) are satisfied.
-The ``finer'' the model, the smaller $U$ has to be.

-These smoothness results can also be interpreted over the residue fields of the completions of $F$ (Theorems \ref{3.6}, \ref{3.8}).

-By combining Theorem \ref{teo1} above with a theorem of Springer, we prove that Conjecture~\ref{conj1} is true for quadratic forms, a result originally shown in \cite{ctps}.
-Recall that a quadratic form defined over a field $K$ is said to be $K$-\emph{isotropic} if it has a non-trivial zero over $K$.
+Combining Theorem \ref{teo1} with a theorem of Springer, we prove Conjecture~\ref{conj1} for quadratic forms, a result originally shown in \cite{ctps}.
+A quadratic form defined over a field~$K$ is said to be $K$-\emph{isotropic} if it has a non-trivial zero over $K$.
 We continue using the same notations as in Theorem \ref{teo1}.
 Let us remark here that the case of residue characteristic two remains unknown. \begin{thm}[Theorem \ref{4.5}] Suppose $\mathrm{char} \ \widetilde{k} \neq 2$, where $\widetilde{k}$ denotes the residue field of~$k$.
 Let $q$ be a quadratic form defined over $F$.
 Then $q$ is $F_v$-isotropic for all $v \in \Omega$ if and only if it is $F_v$-isotropic for all $v \in \overline{\Omega}$.
 Consequently, if $\dim{q}>2$, $q$ is isotropic over $F$ if and only if it is isotropic over $F_v$ for all $v \in \Omega$. \end{thm}

-More generally, if the variety satisfies such a Springer-type theorem, then by combining it with Theorem \ref{teo1}, it should amount to a proof of Conjecture \ref{conj1}.
-In \cite{larmour}, such a ``Springer-type result'' is shown for Hermitian forms.
-One can then show the following (see Theorem \ref{7.5}, a Hasse principle for homogeneous spaces over unitary and special unitary linear algebraic groups.
+More generally, if $X$ satisfies such a Springer-type theorem, by combining it with Theorem \ref{teo1}, it should amount to a proof of Conjecture \ref{conj1}.
+In \cite{larmour}, such a ``Springer-type result'' is shown for Hermitian forms by Larmour.
+One can then show Theorem~\ref{7.5}, a Hasse principle for homogeneous spaces over unitary and special unitary linear algebraic groups.
 This result was already shown in \cite{wu} and \cite{parsur}.
 We merely translate the proof to our setting.